 Cliff Rosenberger stepped into the job of Ohio House speaker in January 2015 with the largest GOP majority in nearly half a century and what appeared to be a long political career ahead of him.

-His resignation Tuesday night, which came after the FBI began asking questions about his activities in office, shows how quickly the powerful can fall.
+His resignation last month, which came after the FBI began asking questions about his activities in office, shows how quickly the powerful can fall.

 Just 33 years old when he took the speaker’s gavel, Rosenberger quickly embraced the job and its perks: a spacious office, an energetic staff, the opportunity to wield power and a chance to travel far beyond the confines of his small town roots.